-1. Double the Wednesday Evening School

-2. Suspended out of school 1 to 10 days
+- 1. Double the Wednesday Evening School - 2.
+Suspended out of school 1 to 10 days

-Offense: Disability Harassment: Disability harassment towards a student based on disability.
+Offense: Disability and Racial Harassment: Disability harassment towards a student based on disability or the basis of race, color, or national origin.
 Harassing conduct may take many forms, including verbal acts and name-calling, as well as non-verbal behavior such as a graphic or written statement or conduct that is physically threatening, harmful or humiliating.